jumakki/esphome-ensto/README.md

       red: 22
     needle: true

-Could also add temperature difference between real room temperature and the target temperature to a history graph.
+We can also add temperature difference between real room temperature and the target temperature to a history graph.

     type: history-graph
     entities: